smalcolmbrown/V3-Sprinter-Melzi_1_01/V3-Technical-Guide.md

    M203 Z-0.75  ;
 ### M260 - i2c Send Data
    #### Usage
    Buffer and send data over the i2c bus.
 Use A to set the address from 0-127.
-Add up to 32 bytes to the buffer with each B. Send and reset the buffer with S. Pinched from Marlin 1.1.x  Does not act as a slave device
+Add up to 32 bytes to the buffer with each B. Send and reset the buffer with S. Pinched from Marlin 1.1.x  Does not act as a slave device.
+Needs the EXPERIMENTAL_I2CBUS define in Confiruation.h
    #### Parameters
    **Annn** The I2C address to send data to